WillPepperr/sql-query-analysis/README.md

 ![image](https://user-images.githubusercontent.com/127700723/226064050-dfc46049-9b2f-49ee-88ce-170e229c86c2.png)
 <br />
 <br />
 I made an interesting observation.
 I noticed the bench press averages were significantly higher for players who played 2 positions.
-I decided to comare the averages between players who are listed at 1 and 2 positions.
+I decided to compare the averages between players who are listed at 1 and 2 positions.

 ```
 # From the result of the previous query, I noticed that those who played 2 positions on average had a higher bench press, decided to compare 2 VS 1 position stats